vincentekt/CarND-Traffic-Sign-Classifier-Project/README.md

 ![image](resources/aug_1.png)
 ![image](resources/aug_2.png)

-After that, I performed gray-scaling because it would reduce computations by a factor of 3, certainly only if it doesn't sacrifice too much of model's performance.
+After that, I performed gray-scaling because it would reduce computations by a factor of 3.
+This is definitely desirable but it could adversely affect the model's performance.
+I have tested and found that with the current model, both the RGB and gray-scale are very close in terms of the models resultant performance.
 Apart from that, I reckon 'gray-scale models' is applicable to LIDAR where RGB info is not available.

 ![image](resources/gray_1.png)
 ![image](resources/gray_2.png)